mintplugins/mp-stacks/readme.txt

 * Make CSS for short codes external instead of inline.
 * Pseudo Knapstack Installation incorrectly required a license - but it doesn’t anymore.
 * Added Theme Bundle Function to create default Stacks mp_stacks_theme_bundle_create_default_pages
+* Made Lightbox Popup YouTube videos have no related videos at end and minimal YT branding by default
+* Improved Button Styling inside text areas so they don’t bump into each other on mobile.
+* Fixed bug where, on some WP installs bricks weren’t getting added to Stacks because a priority was assigned to the save_post function - the priority was 100 - but 100 wasn’t firing at all on Brick saves.
+This fixes that.

 = 1.0.1.4 = January 4, 2015